Museum

 Gallery 41 - Community

-Gallery Four, also called "Gallery 41," serves as the community gallery.
-It represents the 41 parishes in the Forest of Dean district.
-The gallery has a display about the Forest during the Second World War.
+Gallery 4 shows a small display about the Forest during the Second World War.
 It also has a rotating programme of exhibitions that share the story of the Forest people, from the past to the present.

 Gallery Five - Power and Transport

-Gallery Five focuses on the advent of steam power and transport from the 1800s.
-The gallery has a working beam engine.
-Hewlett's iron foundry in Camp Mill made it.
-It also has working models and interactive displays that show how steam power works.
+The gallery also has working models and interactive displays that show how steam power works.

-Victorian School
+Victorian Schoolroom

-Our Victorian School Classroom provides students with an excellent learning experience.
+Our Victorian Schoolroom provides students with an excellent learning experience.
 Students will travel back in time to see life in a Victorian School Room.
 They will use slate and chalk as their workbooks.
 Younger visitors can dress up in traditional Victorian costumes or play old-fashioned games.
 This creates a great photo opportunity!

 The Craft Hut